 Request for transfer of credit from another institution or advanced standing must be made explicitly and in writing at the time of admission.
 The admissions staff will refer this request to the Registrar, who will coordinate the process with the Area Chairs of the three academic departments.
 The student will be notified in writing regarding what will transfer.
 The Associate Academic Dean will have the final approval of transfer of credit.
 Educational credits that are transferred toward a degree at Louisville Seminary may impact a student's eligibility for merit scholarships.
 Please check with the Office of Recruitment and Admissions for details.

 Ordinarily, credit is transferred as follows:

-- I. For the MDiv and other master's programs: - A. Credit from another theological seminary (accredited by the Association of Theological Schools) for work that: - 1. is compatible in field and distribution to the Seminary's programs; - 2. is graded B or better; - 3. does not exceed one-third of the total credit hours of the degree program of entry (i.e. maximum transfer credits for MDiv program is 30 credit hours); and/or - 4. was completed no more than five years prior to application. - B. Credit from another accredited graduate or professional school for work that: - 1. is academic, taken after the BA graduation, and deemed relevant to the MDiv program; - 2. is graded B or better; - 3. does not exceed 12 credits.
+- I. For the MDiv and MAR programs: - A. Credit from another theological seminary (accredited by the Association of Theological Schools) for work that: - 1. is compatible in field and distribution to the Seminary's programs; - 2. is graded B or better; - 3. does not exceed one-third of the total credit hours of the degree program of entry (i.e. maximum transfer credits for MDiv program is 30 credit hours); and/or - 4. was completed no more than five years prior to application. - B. Credit from another accredited graduate or professional school for work that: - 1. is academic, taken after the BA graduation, and deemed relevant to the MDiv program; - 2. is graded B or better; - does not exceed 12 credits.
 Up to 12 credits may also be given for a degree already completed; and/or - 4. was completed no more than five years prior to application. - II.
-For the DMin program: - A. Credit from another accredited academic institution for work that: - was taken after MDiv graduation and within five years of commencing the DMin program; - 2. is deemed relevant to the proposed course of study; - 3. is graded B or better; and/or - 4. does not exceed three credit hours. - B. Under appropriate circumstances, non-academic or continuing education credits for educational achievements may be allowed.
-This work cannot exceed six credit hours, must be attested for its high quality, and must be appropriate to the student's program.
-The student may be required to demonstrate competence in the subject area before credit is approved.
+For the MAMFT program: